-Chilled fish and seafood (excluding live fish and seafood) must be stored at no more than 5° C.
+Chilled seafood (excluding live seafood) must be stored at no more than 1°C;

-Potentially hazardous food must be stored at or below 5°C unless otherwise directed by the manufacturer's instructions.
+Readily perishable food must be stored at or below 5°C unless otherwise directed by the manufacturer's instructions.
 Chilled food should only be out of chilled storage if it is being prepared or used or when re-stocking equipment.

-Potentially hazardous food that is prepared on site for later use (e.g. a fish pie) and food that has been taken from the manufacturers packaging (e.g. a block of ham, food out of a can) must be marked with the date that it needs to be used by - see Calculating shelf life.
+Readily perishable food that is prepared on site for later use (e.g. a fish pie) and food that has been taken from the manufacturers packaging (e.g. a block of ham, food out of a can) must be marked with the date that it needs to be used by - see Calculating shelf life

-Chilled and frozen food is stored so that its shelf life can be easily identified.
+Chilled and frozen food is stored so that its shelf life can be easily identified